 The inventories include materials and finished goods.
-In the cost of inventories are included the purchase cost and other directly attributable costs related to the delivery.
-The financial expenses on used loan financing are included in the value of the inventories (work-in-progress) as their attachment to the particular project is analytically taken into account.
+The purchase cost and other directly attributable costs related to the delivery are included in the cost of inventories.
+The financial expenses on used loan financing are included in the value of the inventories (unfinished construction) as their attachment to the particular project is analytically taken into account.
 After the final completion of the construction works the financial expenses are reported directly in the financial result.
-In case of suspension of the construction works the reporting of the loan expenses, fees and commissions on the used loan financing to the work-in-progress shall be ceased.
+In case of suspension of the construction works the reporting of the loan expenses, fees and commissions on the used loan financing to the work-in-progress is ceased.